nholthaus/units/docs/explain/internals-named-types.md

 > **This page explains internals.** To *use* the library — including defining your own units — you do not
 > need any of this; see [defining new units](../how-to/defining-new-units.md).
 This document is the
-> reference for unit authors, contributors, and the curious who want to know how the readable-diagnostics
+> reference for unit authors and contributors: how the readable-diagnostics machinery is built.
+Nothing
-> feature is machined.
-It is deliberately deep and optional.
-Nothing here is required to write correct
-> code with the library.
+> here is required to write correct code with the library.

-The headline feature of the 3.x line is *readable compiler diagnostics*: an error names `meters<double>`, not `unit<conversion_factor<std::ratio<1>, dimension_t<...>>, double, linear_scale>`.
-That readability is not cosmetic string formatting — it falls out of a deliberate type-design decision (named units are *classes*, not aliases) supported by a small trait layer that keeps the friendly name attached as values flow through construction, conversion, and arithmetic.
+The 3.x line produces *readable compiler diagnostics*: an error names `meters<double>`, not `unit<conversion_factor<std::ratio<1>, dimension_t<...>>, double, linear_scale>`.
+That naming is not cosmetic string formatting — it falls out of a type-design decision (named units are *classes*, not aliases) supported by a trait layer that keeps the name attached as values flow through construction, conversion, and arithmetic.
 This page walks that machinery.

 All line references are to `include/units/core.h` unless noted.